argilla-io/argilla/docs/_source/guides/llms/practical_guides/annotate_dataset.md

 :::{tab-item} Label

-Select a single label from a selection of labels.
+Select a single label from a collection of labels.

 ![Label Question](/_static/images/llms/questions/label_question.png)
 :::